 Calorie and Fat Content

-Benefits of Buttermilk in Pregnancy
+Benefits of Buttermilk During Pregnancy.

 Buttermilk is beneficial for just about everyone due to its various nutritional benefits.
 Here are some of the perks of drinking buttermilk while you are pregnant.

 - Buttermilk is a fermented milk product.
-This pro-biotic contains live micro-organisms and bacteria that has many health benefits.
-Drinking buttermilk helps in populating your intestine with health-promoting microorganisms which improve your immune system and reduces the chances of diarrhoea.
+This probiotic contains live micro-organisms and bacteria that has many health benefits.
+Drinking buttermilk helps in populating your intestine with health-promoting microorganisms, which improve your immune system and reduces the chances of diarrhoea.

-- Drinking buttermilk keeps your body hydrated.
+- Drinking buttermilk will keep your body hydrated.

 - Buttermilk is rich in calcium.
 Calcium is essential for the bone development of the baby.
 It also reduces the risk of hypertension in babies.

-Daily Intake of Buttermilk during Pregnancy
+Daily Intake of Buttermilk During Pregnancy

 Consuming buttermilk in moderation is beneficial for your pregnancy.
 But drinking buttermilk in excess quantities can cause problems as well.
 Excessive consumption of buttermilk can increase the fat content in your body.
 According to studies, you can consume up to two glasses of buttermilk per day to meet your nutrient requirements.